SergeantStoned/EnderMaxV3E3/README.md

 Hi!
 I just wanted to share my config files for the ENDER 3 MAX with a SKR Mini E3 V3 mainboard and a CR-Touch with z-homing.
 Feel free to use these files as you please, always at your own risk!

-It's highly recommended that you stay close to the PSU power switch when you try the firmware for the first time in case something unforseen happens!

-Please make sure that your fans are connected as shown below:

-FAN0=Part Cooling
+FAN0=Part Cooling		FAN1=Hot-End			FAN2=Control-board/Mainboard

-FAN1=Hot-End

-FAN2=Control-board/Mainboard

-Currently the firmware uses 36 probe points for auto bed leveling.
+Now down to 25 probe points for auto bed leveling, 5x5 that is as an uneven number probes the dead center of the bed.
 I've upped the homing feedrate a bit as I'm using dual z-axis setup.
 The original values are commented out so you can easily roll back the changes I've made or do your own adjustments.

 The serial port should work just fine so you can do a PID autotune for the hotend & bed (with pronterface for example).
 The process is